Chapter 1: A mini-drama: Welcome to the Blitzscale Zone

 LÜTKE: We were worried about what we internally called the Microsoft Word toolbar problem.
 Now this is hard to explain, because now Word has a ribbon and hides a lot of this stuff.
 But back in those days, and we talked about it, Word had toolbars, and if you were on a normal 17-inch screen, and you would enable every single toolbar that you could, you would actually only have a centimeter of space for actually typing text, right?

-Because Word had a lot of features and packaged good software has to make another sale every single cycle, and that makes perfect sense.
+Because Word had a lot of features, and packaged goods software has to make another sale every single cycle, and that makes perfect sense.
 But we thought that was a problem for us building Shopify, because e-commerce is – we are the home of these businesses.
 We are the software that people open up in the morning and that’s their work day, where they spend it in.

 HOFFMAN: Instead of giving in to feature creep, Tobi focused on getting Shopify’s core features right.
 Then he opened the platform to outside developers, so they could create specialized apps that merchants could install on their stores.
 Think customer support chat, or specialized inventory control.